nazanin1998/JavaDocumenations/README.md

     }
 }
 ```

-> As you've seen we didn't do any setup for database and sql and hibernate.
-Spring data JPA do all those things for us.
+***As you've seen we didn't do any setup for database and sql and hibernate.
+Spring data JPA do all those things for us ***